 National framework for swimming in Scotland

-Our Learn to swim programme follows the Scottish Swimming’s National Framework for swimming in Scotland which provides a clear set of national standards and a pathway which allows you to follow how your child is progressing and their ability to swim.
+Our Learn to swim programme follows Scottish Swimming’s National Framework for swimming in Scotland which provides a clear set of national standards and a pathway which allows you to follow how your child is progressing and their ability to swim.
+The Learn to swim framework is an all inclusive programme that helps all children, regardless of ability to become safer and confident swimmers.

 What are the benefits of the new scheme?